orientechnologies/orientdb-docs/src/java/ref/OClass/areIndexed.md

 #### Return Value

 This method returns a [`Boolean`]({{ book.javase }}/api/java/lang/Boolean.html) instance.
-If the return value is `true`, it inidcates that the the given fields are contained as first key fields in the database class indexes.
+If the return value is `true`, it indicates that the the given fields are contained as first key fields in the database class indexes.